 Your period can also point to longer-term health problems.

 “If your periods are spacing out, your cycles are getting longer, or your flow is getting light or stopping, it can be a sign of estrogen deficiency,” said Gordon, which can affect your fertility.

 Amenorrhea is also a hallmark sign of the female athlete triad, which involves three interrelated conditions that frequently coexist — energy availability, menstrual function, and bone mineral density.
-This condition has been linked with cardiovascular health, resulting in endothelial dysfunction and higher cholesterol levels.
+This condition has been linked with

 The connection between amenorrhea and bone health is most concerning to doctors.
 “If you start losing your menstrual period, you may be on your way to losing bone,” said Williams.